 Strawberry Festival in Malta?

-Oh yes and I will explain why!
+Oh yes, and I will explain why!
 Even if the strawberries had been mentioned in the ancient Roman literature for their medicine “value”, it was not until the mid of the 18th century when the hybrid “garden strawberry” was bred following the popular demand for more and more strawberry fruits.
 One of the most favourite fruit worldwide, strawberry, has its own festival in Malta!
 It sounds weird but in fact, the Maltese variety is considered pleasantly sweet and delicious!
 It is not clear when the fruit was introduced in the Maltese islands but the first time strawberry is mentioned in the local dictionaries by De Soldanis, a historian and linguist, was around 1760.
-So, let’s talk about the strawberry festival, one of the lesser known touristic/ things to do in Malta!
+So, let’s talk about the strawberry festival, one of the lesser-known-touristic things to do in Malta!

 Where and when does the festival take place?

-Mgarr (Imgarr) is the local council that cultivates the majority of Maltese strawberries; therefore the festival is held at its picturesque central square around the Parish Church of the Assumption of the Blessed Virgin Mary in Heaven – such a long name!
-The festival is annual but the date varies from year to year as the picking season of strawberries starts in spring and it can keep going until August!
-For example for 2019 (festival 13th version!) it was planned for March but it got postponed due to the weather and finally it took place 28th of April.
-At the same time, Mgarr Council tries to raise awareness about the tiny strawberry and (why not?) bring it back to life; during the day do not be surprised if local people talk about it / hand in informative leaflets to the visitors.
+Mgarr (Imgarr) is the local council that cultivates the majority of Maltese strawberries; therefore the festival is held at its picturesque central square around the Parish Church of the “Assumption of the Blessed Virgin Mary in Heaven” – such a long name!
+The festival is held annually for one and only day but the date varies from year to year as the picking season of strawberries starts in spring and it can keep going until August!
+For example for 2019 (festival 13th version!) it was planned for March but it got postponed due to the weather and finally, it took place on the 28th of April.
+Throughout the day, Mgarr Council tries to raise awareness about the tiny strawberry and (why not?) bring it back to life; consequently, do not be surprised if local people talk about it / hand in informative leaflets to the visitors.